Hiccup246/norm-macdonald-quotes/README.md

 A website to honour the late and great Norm Macdonald by spreading his words to the world

 ## TODO
-- Setup svelte kit project
-- ~~Figure out draft design in figma~~
+- Implement figma design
-- Gather quotes into a json file
+- Gather a small selection of quotes into a json file
-- Implement design
+- Implement new quote functionality
+- Gather a massive list of quotes into a json file
+- Deploy the project
+- Implement the whole "as mouse moves the squares behind the image move a bit
+- Gallery for headline font in different languages
+- Think about supporting different languages from within the application
 - Think about sms and email support
 - Thnk about external json api
-- Gallery for headline font in different languages
 - ~~Buy normmacdonaldquotes.com domain~~
+- ~~Setup svelte kit project~~
+- ~~Figure out draft design in figma~~

 # create-svelte